n-elie7/alu-shell/permissions/README.md

 This command is used to create a new file.
 ## chmod command
 This command is used to change permissions of file.
+## chmod ug+x,o+r hello command
+This command adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.